mikolmogorov/Ragout/docs/USAGE.md

 convenient to work directly with *HAL*, which is a default output of Progressive Cactus.

-Progressive Cactus backend (which allowed to automatically run the aligner from Ragout) is also deprecated, because typical run of Progressive Cactus includes some parallelization steps, which are hard to automate.
+Progressive Cactus backend (not to be confused with HAL backend) is also deprecated, because typical run of the aligner includes some parallelization steps, which are hard to automate.

 Please let us know, if you have any issues with that changes.